Citrinate/CS2Script/README.md

 ## Introduction

-This userscript allows you to manage your Counter-Strike 2 storage units, access the in-game store, and inspect items in inventories or on the Steam Marketplace.
+This userscript allows you to perform several Counter-Strike 2 actions directly from the Steam Community website.

 ## Installation